-The present study addresses this gap by conducting a systematic study of state-of-the-art DL methods using the ultra-widefield fundus imaging for diabetic retinopathy (UWF4DR) Challenge dataset.
+The present study addresses this gap by conducting a systematic study of state-of-the-art DL methods using ultra-widefield fundus imaging for diabetic retinopathy (UWF4DR) Challenge dataset.
 We focus on three clinically relevant tasks: \textit{i)} image quality assessment for UWF, \textit{ii)} identification of referable diabetic retinopathy (RDR), and \textit{iii)} identification of DME.
-While most previous studies have focused on CFP and relied primarily on convolutional neural networks (CNNs) trained on RGB information, we expand the state of the art by exploring spatial and frequency-domain representations using CNNs, vision transformers (ViTs), and foundation models.
-In addition, we explore feature-level fusion to enhance robustness and use Grad-CAM~\cite{GradCAM2017} to increase explainability.
+Although most previous studies have focused on CFP and relied primarily on convolutional neural networks (CNNs) trained on RGB information, we expanded the state of the art by exploring spatial- and frequency-domain representations using CNNs, vision transformers (ViTs), and foundation models.
+In addition, we explore feature-level fusion to improve robustness and use Grad-CAM~\cite{GradCAM2017} to increase explainability.
 Fig.~\ref{fig:ensemble_fusion} provides a graphical representation of the proposed framework, summarizing the main components and processing stages of the approach.
-It is important to highlight that all details regarding the experimental protocol and proposed DL models are available on GitHub\footnote{\url{https://github.com/BiDAlab/UWF4DR-Benchmark}} for reproducibility reasons.
+It is important to note that all all details regarding the experimental protocol and the proposed DL models are available on GitHub\footnote{\url{https://github.com/BiDAlab/UWF4DR-Benchmark}} for reproducibility reasons.

 The remainder of this paper is organized as follows.
 Section \ref{related_work} reviews related work on deep learning for retinal imaging.
-Section \ref{material_methods} introduces the UWF4DR Challenge dataset and experimental protocol.
+Section \ref{material_methods} introduces the UWF4DR Challenge dataset and the experimental protocol.
 Section \ref{proposed_method} details the proposed methodology.
 Section \ref{results_discussion} presents and discusses the results.
 Finally, Section \ref{conclusion_future_work} concludes the paper and outlines future directions.